 Install WP RSS Aggregator and its Add-ons

-As I’ve already mentioned, the WP News Desk news aggregator runs on the WP RSS Aggregator plugin and its add-ons.
-In fact, it makes use of the Feed to Post and Full Text RSS Feeds add-ons for the main functionality.
+As I’ve already mentioned, the WP News Desk news aggregator runs on the WP RSS Aggregator WordPress plugin and its add-ons.
+It makes use of the Pro Plan for its main aggregating functionality.

 Activate the License Keys

 Once the plugins are installed, it’s important to add the license keys for the premium add-ons.
 This is important to keep receiving updates and support, but it’s also a requirement for the Full Text RSS Feeds add-on to work.

 Set Up the General Settings

 Next, it’s time to select the General Settings.
 In this case, we went ahead and set an age limit of 2 months that will be applied to all sources unless told otherwise in the feed source’s settings, and we also set a Feed Processing Interval of 2 hours, meaning new posts are fetched every couple of hours.

 Apart from that, the Feed to Post settings were also set to the options that we wanted to be applied to all feed sources as they were created.
 The most important ones included setting the Post Type to blog posts, using canonical links, setting the author to use to be the one provided in the feeds, and setting the featured image thumbnail to be the first image in the content, with a fallback to the feed image as a last resort.

 To ensure that you’re kept up to date with every bit of WordPress news out there, we decided to introduce podcasts into the mix too, so we created a separate news feed within WP News Desk that caters only for WordPress-related podcasts.